eigengrau/tts-backup/README.rst

 `ActivePython <http://www.activestate.com/activepython/downloads>`__
 distribution is recommended.

-To install, simply copy all source files into a directory of you convenience.
+To install, simply copy all source files into a directory of your convenience.